Barcodes as Summary of Loss Function Topology: Topology of loss surfaces via barcodes

-There are different filtered chain complexes computing the homology of the topological spaces $\Theta_{f\leq c}$ the \v{C}ech complexes, the simplicial complexes, or the CW-complexes.

-Without loss of generality the function $f$ can be assumed smooth for the rest of this subsection, otherwise one can always replace $f$ by a smooth approximation.
+There are different filtered chain complexes computing the homology of the topological spaces $\Theta_{f\leq c}$, the \v{C}ech complexes, the simplicial complexes, or the CW-complexes.
+Without loss of generality, the piece-wise smooth function $f$ can be assumed smooth, otherwise one can always replace $f$ by a smooth approximation.
 By adding a small perturbation we can also assume that critical points of $f$ are non-degenerate.

-One filtered complex naturally associated with function $f$ and such that the subcomplexes $F_{s}C_{\ast}$ compute the homology of sublevel sets $\Theta_{f\leq s}$ is the gradient (Morse) complex, see section \ref{subsMorse} or e.g. \cite{B94, bott,smale}.
-The gradient Morse complex is defined as follows.
+One filtered chain complex naturally associated with such function $f$, with subcomplexes $F_{s}C_{\ast}$ computing homology of sublevel sets $\Theta_{f\leq s}$, is the Morse complex, see appendix \ref{subsMorse} and \cite{bott,smale} for more details.
+The Morse complex is defined as follows.
 The basis elements in the $k-$vector spaces $C_j$ are in one-to-one correspondence with the critical points of $f$ of index $j$ equipped with a choice of orientation.
-The orientation here is a choice of orientation of $j$-dimensional subspace of tangent space at the critical point, on which the Hessian is negative defined.
+The orientation here is a choice of the orientation of $j$-dimensional subspace of tangent space at the critical point, on which the Hessian is negative-definite.
 The matrix of $\partial_{j}$ consists of the numbers of gradient trajectories, counted with signs, between the index $j$ and the index $(j-1)$ critical points.
+The natural filtration on Morse complex is given by the values of critical points.
+Basis elements in $F_{s}C_{\ast}$ correspond to critical points with critical value $s$ and lower.